saiive/defi-explorer/README.md

 That's it.
 This should launch everything required (DeFi Blockchain node, Bitcore API server, MongoDB and Insight) in their respective containers.

-Please have a look at the `docker-compose.yml` file to other defaults and env usage.
+Please have a look at the `docker-compose.yml` file for other defaults and env usage.

 ## Configurations